 - Home & Workshop Products

-Christmas Eve, Christmas Day, New Year’s Eve
+Closed New Year’s Day, July 4th, Thanksgiving, Christmas Eve, Christmas Day, and New Year’s Eve

 The John Deere Historic Site is open March through December.

 Show your students how life on the prairie led to major innovations in farming.
 Tour the original Deere family home, a working replica of John Deere’s original blacksmith shop, and a preserved archeological dig site.
 Tour guides lead all school group tours.
 The entire tour takes approximately 1.5 hours and can be scheduled year-round.

 Children’s Museum of Illinois is a hands-on, interactive experience for children ages 2 to 12, with exhibits and activities that complement and enhance their educational opportunities.
 The museum is located on the shores of Lake Decatur in Scovill Park, adjacent to Scovill Zoo.

 Directions to Children’s Museum of Illinois